John-Abbott-College/4A8-Notes/07_Connecting_to_a_database.md

 2. Answer the below questions
    1. What is SQLite?
    2. How is SQLite like the SQLServer database you have experience with?
-   3. How does it differ from SQLServer database you have experience with
+   3. How does it differ from SQLServer database you have experience with?
    4. Where is it installed?
 On a server?
 Locally?
    5. What type of database is it? relational or non-relational?